JoseSzycho/nodejs_development_course/01_class/README.md

 String.multiply(string) => string
 ```

+### Homework development

+Each task have its hown test file and script.
+Each script is stored in the ```./scripts``` folder and each test is store in the ```./tests``` folder.

+__Tests are performed in jest and using random numbers.
+The maximun amount of digits of the random numbers and number of tests to perform can be edited.__

 ### String.plus(string) => string

 This task is made using a classic algorithm learned in school.
 For making the script por readable, all string are transformed to arrays, even if it not necessary.